 Intragovernmental costs and exchange revenues represent transactions made between two reporting entities within the Federal Government.
-Costs and earned revenues with the public represent exchange transactions made between the reporting entity and a non-Federal entity.
-The classification of revenue or cost as "Intragovernmental" or "With the Public" is defined on a transaction-by-transaction basis.
+Costs and earned revenues Other than Intragovernmental represent exchange transactions made between the reporting entity and a non-Federal entity.
+The classification of revenue or cost as "Intragovernmental" or "Other than Intragovernmental" is defined on a transaction-by-transaction basis.
 The purpose of this classification is to enable the Federal Government to prepare consolidated Financial Statements, not to match public and intragovernmental revenue with the costs incurred to produce public and intragovernmental revenue.